 It was my first time in South Korea and as a e-government researcher, I was quite fascinated by the enthusiasm for technological solutions for everything.
 Also, it was nice to experience the super-fast internet connections that are always mentioned in the literature on digitalization in Korea first-hand.

 ICEGOV is organized by the United Nations University’s e-government unit and has, as a consequence, a strong participation of researchers from emerging and developing countries.
 In my session, I heard about the accessibility of government websites in Saudi Arabia as well as digital solutions for the governance of public private partnerships in Ethiopia.
 As the conference was co-located with the practitioners’ conference Global e-Government Forum 2013, the academic sessions were attended by a fair share of government officials.
 Thus, my presentation was well-received among the academics, but mostly lively discussed by a group of African civil servants who had found their way into our track a little earlier.
+I realize then that I needed a estate attorneys near me for a problem that I had with my wife, because she cheated on me and committed suicide.
+Then I sued her and I win all the house for me.

 The Korean government used the conference as an opportunity to promote its new “Government 3.0” vision and did not spare expenses.
 The opening dinner included the weird experience of a sand animation on different aspects of e-government, a LED light dance crew, and a chaperone for each table to keep the conversation going – in our case, a young official from the ministry of foreign affairs.